Useful axioms: Boolean valued models, o s theorem, and generic absoluteness

 This gives that for any compact Hausdorff space $(Y,\tau)$, the space $C(X,Y)=Y^X$ of (continuous) functions from $X$ to $Y$ is canonically isomorphic to the space $C(\St(\pow{X}),Y)$ of continuous functions from $\St(\pow{X})$ to $Y$.

 What if we replace $\pow{X}$ with an arbitrary (complete) boolean algebra?
-In view of the above remarks, it is a fair inference to state that $C(\St(\bool{B}),Y)$ is the $\bool{B}$-ultrapower of $Y$ for any compact Hausdorff space $Y$, since this is exactly what occurs for the case $\bool{B}=\pow{X}$.
+In view of the above remarks, it is reasonable to regard $C(\St(\bool{B}),Y)$ is the $\bool{B}$-ultrapower of $Y$ for any compact Hausdorff space $Y$, since this is exactly what occurs for the case $\bool{B}=\pow{X}$.

-Let us examine closely this situation in the case $Y=2^\omega$ with product topology.
-This will unfold the relation existing between the notion of Boolean ultrapowers of $2^\omega$ and Shoenfield's absoluteness.
+Let us examine closely this situation in the case $Y=2^\omega$ with the product topology.
+This will unfold the relation existing between the notion of boolean ultrapowers of $2^\omega$ and Shoenfield's absoluteness.